 Please note that the information contained below is always subject to change.
-For the most up-to-date information on these events, call the number provided, or check with the Convention and Visitors Bureau (tel.
-800/447-3372, ext.
-4; www.sanantoniovisit.com).
+For the most up-to-date information on these events, call the number provided, or check with Visit San Antonio (www.visitsanantonio.com; tel.
+210-244-2000).

 The Fiesta City -- San Antonio's nickname refers to its huge April bash, but it also touches on the city's tendency to party at the drop of a sombrero.
 It's only natural that a place with strong Southern, Western, and Hispanic roots would know how to have a good time.
 Elaborately costumed festival queens, wild-and-woolly rodeos, and parades and mariachis are rolled out year-round.

-Dyeing O' the River Green Parade.
-Are leprechauns responsible for turning the San Antonio River into the green River Shannon?
-Irish dance and music fill the Arneson River Theatre from the afternoon on (tel.
-210/227-4262; www.thesanantonioriverwalk.com).
+Bud Light St. Patrick’s Day Festival.
+Are leprechauns responsible for turning the San Antonio River green—and for turning the beer emerald?
+Irish dance and music fill the Arneson River Theatre from the afternoon on; kid-friendly events include face-painting and gold coin hunting (www.thesanantonioriverwalk.com/events; tel.
+210/227-4262).
 St. Patrick’s Day weekend.

-Starving Artist Show, River Walk and La Villita.
-Part of the proceeds from the works, sold by nearly 900 local artists, goes to benefit the Little Church of La Villita’s program to feed the hungry (tel.
-210/226-3593; www.lavillita.com).
-First weekend of the month.
+Crafts Day/Starving Artist Show, River Walk and La Villita.
+Nearly 900 artists from throughout Texas sell their works, with proceeds going to benefit the Little Church of La Villita’s program to feed the hungry (www.lavillita.com; tel.
+210/226-3593).
+First weekend in April.

-Fiesta San Antonio.
-What started as a modest marking of Texas's independence in 1891 is now a huge event, with an elaborately costumed royal court presiding for 9 or 10 days of revelry: parades, balls, foodfests, sporting events, concerts, and art shows all over town.
-Call tel.
-877/723-4378 or 210/227-5191 for details on tickets and events, or log on to www.fiesta-sa.org.
+Fiesta San Antonio, various venues.
+What started as a modest marking of Texas’ independence in 1891 is now a huge 11-day event, with an elaborately costumed royal court, parades, balls, foodfests, sports events, concerts, and art shows (www.fiesta-sa.org; tel.
+210/227-5191).
 Late April (always includes Apr 21, San Jacinto Day).

-Texas Folklife Festival, Institute of Texas Cultures.
-Ethnic foods, dances, crafts demonstrations, and games celebrate the diversity of Texas's heritage (tel.
-210/458-2224; www.texancultures.utsa.edu).
-Four days in early June.
+Texas Folklife Festival, UTSA Institute of Texas Cultures.
+Ethnic foods, dances, crafts demonstrations, and games celebrate the diversity of Texas’ heritage (www.texancultures.com; tel.
+210/458-2300).
+Early June.

 Juneteenth, various venues.
-The anniversary of the announcement of the Emancipation Proclamation in Texas in 1865 is the occasion for a series of African-American celebrations, including an outdoor jazz concert, gospelfest, parade, picnic, and more.
-Call the San Antonio Convention and Visitors Bureau for details at tel.
-800/447-3372.
-June 19.
+The anniversary of the 1865 announcement of the Emancipation Proclamation is the occasion for a series of African-American celebrations, including an outdoor jazz concert, gospelfest, parade, picnic, and more (www.juneteenthsanantonio.com; tel.
+210/843-7805).
+June 14 and 15.

 Diez y Seis, various venues.
-Mexican independence from Spain is feted at several different downtown venues, including La Villita, the Arneson River Theatre, and Guadalupe Plaza.
-Music and dance, a parade, and a charreada (rodeo) are part of the fun (tel.
-210/223-3151; www.agatx.org).
+Mexican independence from Spain is feted at several spots around the city, including La Villita, Market Square, the Arneson River Theatre, Guadalupe Plaza, and the Pearl complex (www.getcreativesanantonio.com).
 Weekend nearest September 16.

 Jazz’SAlive, Travis Park.
-Bands from New Orleans and San Antonio come together for a weekend of hot jazz (tel.
-210/212-8423; www.saparksfoundation.org).
+Bands from around the world come together for a weekend of hot jazz (www.saparksfoundation.org; tel.
+210/212-8423).
 Third weekend in September.

 Oktoberfest, Beethoven Halle and Garten.
-San Antonio’s German roots show at this festival with food, dance, oompah bands, and beer (tel.
-210/222-1521; www.beethovenmaennerchor.com/oktoberfest.htm).
+San Antonio’s German roots show at this festival with food, dance, oompah bands, and beer (www.beethovenmaennerchor.com; tel.
+210/222-1521).
 Early October.

 Ford Holiday River Parade and Lighting Ceremony.
-Trees and bridges along the river are illuminated by some 122,000 lights.
-Celebrities, duded-up locals, and lots of bands participate in this floating river parade, which kicks off the Paseo del Rio Holiday Festival (tel.
-210/227-4262; www.thesanantonioriverwalk.com).
-Friday following Thanksgiving.
+With trees and bridges illuminated by some 122,000 lights, this floating river parade kicks off the Paseo del Rio Holiday Festival (www.thesanantonioriverwalk.com; tel.
+210/227-4262).
+Day after Thanksgiving.